 Much like any successful reporter, Maria Taylor worked her way to the top.
 She was the host for IMG College at the University of Georgia for three years and appeared on various studio shows such as Dawg Report, SEC Men's Basketball Tonight, and SportsNite.

-Then in 2013, Taylor became the sideline reporter for ESPN 2’s Saturday night primetime college football telecast with Brent Musburger and Jesse Palmer and the Orange Bowl.
-She joined the SEC Network the following year.
+Then in 2013, Taylor became the sideline reporter for ESPN 2's Saturday night primetime college football telecast with Brent Musburger and Jesse Palmer and the Orange Bowl.
+She joined the SEC Network the following year, where she is a sports analyst for volleyball and women's basketball SEC telecasts in addition to football.
+She also covers college men's basketball.

-Since then, Taylor’s career skyrocketed.
-She replaced Samantha Ponder on College GameDay, continues to work the country’s premier showdowns and bowl games on ESPN and ABC, and became the host of NBA Countdown in 2019.
+Since then, the sportscaster's has career skyrocketed.
+She replaced Samantha Ponder on ESPN College GameDay, continues to work the country's premier showdowns and bowl games on ESPN and ABC, and became the host of NBA Countdown in 2019.

-Taylor has also worked the NCAA Women’s Basketball Selection Show, the Women’s Volleyball National Championship, and the College Football Playoff National Championship, including the 2018 showdown between Alabama and Georgia.
+Taylor has also worked the NCAA Women's Basketball Selection Show, the NCAA Women's Basketball Tournament Preview Show, the Women's Volleyball National Championship, and the College Football Playoff National Championship, including the 2018 showdown between Alabama and Georgia.

 Maria Taylor's Personal Life